codeSage-X/AgileFest-Hackathon-2022/README.md

 AfrosPhare

 - Keeping track of climate change

-Port harcourt as a case study
-climate change issue, air polution due to black suit.
+-climate change issue, air polution due to black suit.

 Soltion: our solution is gotten from the effects of climate change.
+Case Study: Port Harcourt
 features:
 - keeping track of climate change.
 - Areas with climate change. (altered climate change).